yherin/mark-the-date/documentation/project-description-structure.md

 - Implementation of GUI/data/logic has been modelled on the [Model–view–controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture pattern.
 - This aims to separate the core functions into three logical parts.
 Classes are divided in broad packages of `data`,`gui`,`logic` accordingly.

+## A note on test coverage.

+- Test coverage is slightly below the desired 90%.
+This is due to the recent implementation of 'user friendly' error messages which displays UI elements.
+These are not easily tested.
+Previously the line coverage was higher than 90%.

 ## Application 'walkthrough'